Skip to main content

 The District of New Mexico covers the whole state of New Mexico - which means the decisions these judges make impact the entire state.
 That's over 2.1 million people!

 There is currently one judicial vacancies in the District of New Mexico.
-No nominee has been named to fill this vacancy yet.
+The nominee to fill this vacancy is Sarah M. Davenport.

 New York